rails/rails/guides/source/active_record_validations.md

 Custom validators are classes that extend `ActiveModel::Validator`.
 These classes must implement a `validate` method which takes a record as an argument and performs the validation on it.
+You can generate a new validator invoking the `rails generate validator` command.
 The custom validator is called using the `validates_with` method.

 ```ruby